pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

 ## Shortcuts

 Using the Web Shortcuts API, PWAs can tie into the shortcuts UI in Windows, enabling users to jump to specific pages or actions in your PWA!
-This can be useful for
+This can be useful for scenarios like:

-- Mail Applications for example, as you can let users jump straight to writing a new email from a right click on your App Icon in the start menu and taskbar!
+- Mail Applications, as you can let users jump straight to writing a new email from a right click on your app icon in the start menu and taskbar!
 - Social Media Apps such as Twitter, which enables users to jump straight into creating a tweet, the notifications screen, reading their DMs and more, all from a right click of the Twitter icon.

 <img src="/docs/windows/pwa-api-documentation/shortcuts.png" width="350px" alt="A screenshot of what the shorcuts UI looks like on Windows" />